 When are Dental Implants Appropriate?

 Dental implants are a great alternative treatment for replacing missing teeth.
 Compared to conventional restorations, they also offer the best return on investment.
-But when is the right time to consider them, and are there ever situations when getting an implant isn’t appropriate?
+But when is the right time to consider them, and are there ever situations when getting a dental implant isn’t appropriate?

 At What Age?